JacobPulk/art/README.md

 ### 4d.
 Theme search

-Generating random **themes** is mostly straightforward.
-An important part of the code, part of generating a random **conceiver**, is the set of functions for generating random **concepts** for each of the types of component functions.
+A theme search is always to find a theme for a given scheme.
+- A random theme is generated
+- Its Controller is applied to the scheme
+- The controlled scheme generates a sample of many ropes
+- For each rope, the theme is applied and the complexity, speed, etc are estimated
+- The estimates for the whole sample are collected and checked against the set requirements
+- If the requirements are met, the theme is returned, otherwise the loop begins again.

+Generating random themes is mostly straightforward.
+Each component is generated separately.

+A Conceiver is a mapping from kinds to concepts, so in generating a random Conceiver, we need to generate random concepts.
+The random concept-generating functions are an important and dense part of the code.
 These define a _distribution of distributions_ of parameters, that will hopefully result in a more or less even distribution of visually different results down the line.
 Some "special" options for parameters are given extra weight.
-For example, for the exponent in `POW`, 0, 1/2, and 2 might be "visually meaningful" values, 0 not affecting the result at all, and 1/2 and 2 being essential for a perfect circle.
+For example, for the exponent in `POW`, 0, 0.5, and 2 might be "visually meaningful" values, 0 not affecting the result at all, and 0.5 and 2 being essential for a perfect circle.

-The search ends when a randomly generated **theme** meets the requirements indicated in the settings.
-At the beginning of a **theme** search, the relevant **scheme** is applied many times to generate a sample of many "ropes" (functions).
-The **theme** is applied to all of them, the complexity and speed are estimated for all of them, and the results are checked against the set requirements.

 <br>

 ### 4e.
 Scheme search

+A scheme search is really just a series of theme searches.
+A random scheme is generated; some number of random themes are tried for it; if one meets the theme requirements, the scheme and that theme are returned; otherwise, the next random scheme is tried; and so on.

 One would hope that generating random schemes would simply involve generating a random series of kinds.
 Unfortunately, most such random schemes would often generate ropes that have X-cords but no Y-cords, or Y-cords but no X-cords.
 A resulting image would be purely horizontal or vertical stripes and this is boring.
 Thus, a scheme should guarantee that the functions it produces include both `X` and `Y` components.

 It is not enough to simply include `X` and `Y` kinds—the scheme has to guarantee that at least one of each will be used every time.
-This is accomplished by explicitly generating kinds in each of the following classes, or "kind kinds":
+This is accomplished by explicitly generating kinds in each of the following classes, or "kind kinds", in order:
 - X kinds
 - Y kinds
 - guaranteed X-dependent kinds
 - guaranteed Y-dependent kinds
 - X- & Y-combining kinds
-- guaranteed X- & Y-depedent kinds
+- guaranteed X- & Y-dependent kinds
 - unrestricted kinds
-They are generated separately to maintain their separate requirements.
-The kinds that can be used for the final 6 values must all be guaranteed X- & Y-dependent.

-A scheme search is really just a series of theme searches.
-A random scheme is generated; some number of random themes are tried for it; if one meets the theme requirements, the scheme and that theme are returned; otherwise, the next random scheme is tried; and so on.
+You can see how kinds can be generated that are guaranteed to have each property, by making them take kinds of the right earlier classes as children.
+Only guaranteed X- & Y-dependent kinds can be used as roots.

 <br>